RobertTheMagnificent/scrib/README.md

 Notes
 -----
 * feedme.py lets you fill scrib's brain with text from a file.
 * Will be moving to using PyBrain.
 Maybe.
 Eventually.

+TODO
+====
+* Consolidate configuration to make easier to use
+* Break code into more manageable chunks
+* Adopt a better coding policy